 - Details of government or private sponsorship if you are sponsored by your government or a company

-NB: Ensure that your supporting documents (e.g. educational certificates, proof of funds) show the same things as what you write on your visa application form.
+NB: Ensure that your supporting documents correspond with what you have written on your visa application form.
 This must also be the same as what is on the Documents Assessed section on your Confirmation of Acceptance for Studies (CAS) statement.

 Proof of funds